Hamstrings · Isolation movement

 How to perform the Leg Curl

-3. Curl the heels toward the glutes by flexing at the knee, squeezing the hamstrings hard at the top.
+4. Curl the roller up toward the glutes by flexing at the knees, keeping the hips pinned to the pad throughout.

 Suggested working range: 1015 reps.
 Default progression: double progression.